-9. RETIREMENT PLAN
+10. RETIREMENT PLAN

 The Organization has an Internal Revenue Code Section 401(k) retirement plan (the "Plan") that covers substantially all employees.
 Participants may elect to defer a percentage of their compensation each year, up to the statutory maximum amount.
 The Organization may elect to make a matching contribution subject to vesting requirements..
-As of December 31, 2022, the amount of employer contributions were \$16,486.
+As of December 31, 2023 and 2022, the amount of employer contributions were \$24,381 and \$16,486, respectively.

-10. CONCENTRATIONS
+11. CONCENTRATIONS